ajinspiro/Programming101/04-filedesccriptors/README.md

-in 01, we printed some text to screen. in this lesson we will understand a little bit of what happened underneath. file descriptors and 3 process streams. stdin stdout stderr.
+Open a file and print the contents to screen.
+Modify the content and save it to disk.
+To do this we will be using a file descriptor.